 1988 - The Rowan Merry House, Atlantic Beach FL.
 Likely unbuilt.

 1991 - The Johnson House, aka Inlet House, Fort George Island FL.
 Status unknown.

 1995 - The Castanova House, Atlantic Beach FL.
 Status unknown.

 1994 - The Chapman Root III House, 489 Ocean Shore Boulevard, Ormond Beach FL.
 Two three-story, concrete block towers support second and third floor spaces bridging the towers.
-Swimming pool doubles as a reflecting pool, abutting the ocean shore.
+Swimming pool doubles as a reflecting pool.
 6,500 sf.
-Commissioned 1989.
+Commissioned in 1989.
 Sold in 2015 to Andrea Bertele.
-For sale in 2019.
+Transferred to Sabrina Annovazzi Bertele.
+Sold in 2020 to Eva and Thomas Finstein.
+For sale in 2022.

 1997 - The Cesery House, Ponte Verde Beach FL.
 Likely unbuilt.

 1997 - The Rossetter House, Atlantic Beach FL.
 Likely unbuilt.